Deb23/Tinkering-with-Python/README.md

 # Tinkering-with-Python
-A collection of code snippets I write while learning Python
+A collection of code snippets written while learning Python